 Apps for Natural Disasters and Epidemics

-The outside world may be better informed about what is happening or you may have first row seats to a scary development.
+The outside world may be better informed about what is happening, or you may have first-row seats to a scary development.
 Some may not hear about the incoming disaster; others may underestimate the danger.
 For many, the threat strikes faster than anticipated.
 It is essential to know how to prepare supplies at this specific moment.

 Several apps provide in-the-moment tips and checklists, updates on current conditions, and a bridge of communication between family members and friends.

-The American Red Cross mobile apps – Downloaded more than 7 million times, this set of apps provides a portal to flood, fire, tornado, hurricane and earthquake experts.
-These tools also come with customizable alerts for weather conditions and other emergency conditions.
+The American Red Cross mobile apps – Downloaded more than 7 million times, this set of apps provides a portal to flood, fire, tornado, hurricane, and earthquake experts.
+These tools also come with customizable alerts for weather conditions and other emergency preparedness conditions.

 MyRadar Weather Radar – This app observes and records the status of the weather, from rain to wind speeds and temperature.

-Centers for Disease Control & Prevention (CDC) apps – For medical crises, these apps guide through what to do in a variety of medical emergency situations including infectious outbreaks.
-As an example, CDC HEADS UP Concussion and Helmet Safety app helps spot the signs of a concussion.
+Centers for Disease Control & Prevention (CDC) apps – For medical crises, these apps guide you through what to do in various medical emergencies, including infectious outbreaks.
+For example, the CDC HEADS UP Concussion and Helmet Safety app helps spot the signs of a concussion.
 CDC also aids physicians in managing an epidemic outbreak.

-FEMA – This app receives direct information about weather conditions and provides a channel of communication between users and their loved ones.
-Additionally, it gives lists to build emergency kits, family disaster management plans, and locates any open shelters.
+FEMA – This app receives direct information about weather conditions and provides a communication channel between users and their loved ones.
+Additionally, a disaster preparedness plan gives lists to build emergency kits and family disaster management plans and locates any open shelters.

-Facebook’s Crisis Response, Safety Check, and The Community Help Tool coalesces safety tools, gives an easy way to tell friends that you are safe, and sets a virtual gathering place to coordinate help during emergency situations and in the aftermath of disasters.
+Facebook’s Crisis Response, Safety Check, and The Community Help Tool coalesce safety tools, give an easy way to make emergency contact, tell friends you are safe, and set up a virtual gathering place to coordinate help during emergencies and in the aftermath of disasters.

 Apps that Care About Pets in Time of Disaster

-When a disaster occurs and chaos erupts, it is easy to lose track of one another.
+When a natural disaster first occurs and chaos erupts, losing track of one another is easy.
 This is especially true with animal companions and pets.
 In the aftermath of Hurricane Michael, over 600 pets were displaced.
 Luckily, there are apps to help keep track of nonhuman family members as well.

-ASPCA Mobile App – This app helps manage pets with a free service that issues animal welfare breaking news, a guide with instructions for care of pets in times of disasters and assists step by step the process of finding a lost four-legged friend.
+ASPCA Mobile App – This app helps manage pets with a free service that issues animal welfare breaking news, a guide with instructions for caring for pets in times of disasters, and assists step by step in finding a lost four-legged friend.

-The American Red Cross Pet First Aid App – This app is designed for emergencies with guidance for animal first aid intervention, the closest vet or 24-hour animal hospital and other medical information that is critical to save an animal.
+The American Red Cross Pet First Aid App is designed for emergencies with guidance for animal first aid intervention, the closest vet or 24-hour animal hospital, and other medical information critical to saving an animal.

 Apps that Help Manage the Aftermath

-Apps & Tools – Data.gov – As a service offered by the White House, this website specifies key disaster aid apps.
-They are designed to survey the surrounding area, advise on important life saving actions, identify any hazardous materials, structures, and substances, provide a basic emergency supply kit, and support relief responders.
+Apps & Tools – Data.gov – As a service the White House offers, this website specifies critical disaster aid apps.
+They are designed to survey the surrounding area, advise on important life-saving actions, identify hazardous materials, structures, and substances, provide a basic emergency supply kit, and support relief responders.